a72869951/cse455/src/hw5/README.md

 ## 5.1 Implementing neural networks ##

-We've added a bunch of new data structures and types to your image library as we begin to implement some machine learning algorithms.
-Check them out at line 122 in `src/image.h`.

 ### 5.1.1 Activation functions ###

 An important part of machine learning, be it linear classifiers or neural networks, is the activation function you use.
 Fill in `void activate_matrix(matrix m, ACTIVATION a)` to modify `m` to be `f(m)` applied elementwise where the function `f` is given by what the activation `a` is.